 Employers are required to pay eligible employees a minimum of \$1,500 (before tax) per fortnight to claim the JobKeeper payment.
 This is paid to the employer in arrears each month by the Australian Taxation Office (ATO).
 If employers do not continue to pay their employees for each pay period, they cease to qualify for the JobKeeper payment.

-The Group has received \$11,518,500 in relation to JobKeeper Payments.
+The Group received \$11,518,500 in relation to JobKeeper Payments in 2020.
+The Group was not entitled to any JobKeeper payments in 2021.